opral/monorepo/documentation/guide/publish-marketplace.md

 ### 2. Add the link to your marketplace manifest to the registry

 Add the raw link of your manifest to [this file](https://github.com/inlang/inlang/blob/main/source-code/marketplace/registry.json).
-You can fork the repository for doing so.
+You can fork the repository to do so.

 ### 3. Create a pull request and wait for approval